iloveicedgreentea/GoWatchIt/readme.md

         "port": "31245",
         // unused for now, whitelist your server IP "token": "PLACEHOLDER for future use",
+        // if you enable trailers before movies, it can process it like turn off lights. no BEQ "enableTrailerSupport": true || false
     },
     "ezbeq": {
         // note this will use slot1/config1.
 I don't see a good reason to support multiple slots since this is event driven